Updated 6/3/20, 8:30 am

 TO OUR COALITION SURVIVORS, THRIVERS, FRIENDS, FAMILY AND COMMUNITY-AT-LARGE:

-Most staff members are working remotely.
 We are fortunate to have the technology that allows us to continue to serve our survivor community throughout this ordeal.
-We are committed to having staff available via telephone and other means.
-Two of us remain at the Coalition to field calls, answer inquiries, and refer those of you in need to additional community resources.
+We are committed to having staff available via telephone, face-to-face encounters via platforms such as Zoom, and a variety of other means.
+The Coalition will remain open to field calls, answer inquiries, and refer those of you in need to additional community resources.
 We are exploring ways of keeping our cancer community connected.

 Cancer doesn’t stop and neither will we.